Skip to main content

 • Tips:

-• move styles away from the render function, thus making the code easier to understand.
+• Move styles away from the render function, thus making the code easier to understand.

 import React from 'react';